The Master Thief: Ireland

 The Apprentice Thief, an Irish variant, was published anonymously in the compilation The Royal Hibernian Tales.

 Irish folklorist Patrick Kennedy also listed Jack, The Cunning Thief as another variant of the Shifty Lad and, by extension, of The Master Thief cycle of stories.

 In an Irish variant, the king challenges young Jack, son of Billy Brogan, to steal three things without the King noticing.

 In the Irish tale How Jack won a Wife, the Master Thief character, Jack, fulfills the squire's challenges to prove his craft and marries the squire's daughter.

 Denmark

 Svend Grundtvig collected a Danish variant, titled Hans Mestertyv.

 Greece

 German scholar Johann Georg von Hahn compared 6 variants he collected in Greece to the tale in the Brothers Grimm's compilation.

 Lithuania

 According to Professor Bronislava Kerbelytė, the story of the Master Thief is reported to contain several variants in Lithuania: 284 variants of the AT 1525A, "The Crafty Thief", and 216 variants of AT 1525D, "Theft by Distracting Attention", both versions with and without contamination from other tale types.

 Iceland

 Jón Árnason's Íslenzkar Þjóðsögur og Æfintýri included a variant, "Grámann."

+England

+An untitled variant was collected from a teenage boy in London.